FERGUOUS-Wafa/Call-Center-Performance-Report/README.md

 The report provides the following insights:

-Call Volume: Total number of calls, number of answered calls, and number of rejected calls Resolution Rates: Percentage of calls resolved and percentage of calls not resolved Agent Performance: Top 1 agent who answered the most calls and top 1 agent with the highest satisfaction rate Call Distribution: Total number of calls by topic
+Call Volume: Total number of calls, number of answered calls, and number of rejected calls Call Rates: Percentage of calls answered and percentage of calls not rejected Agent Performance: Top 1 agent who answered the most calls and top 1 agent with the highest satisfaction rate Call Distribution: Total number of calls by topic
 Call Duration: Duration of calls by agent
-Call Volume by Date: Total number of calls by day and month for the year 2021 Interactive Charts: Slicers to interact with other charts by month and day Overall Performance Rating: Overall 2021 performance rating Overall Satisfaction Rating: Overall 2021 satisfaction rating
+Call Volume by Date: Total number of calls by day and month for the year 2021